 A Good Idea Implemented Poorly

 Unfortunately, the recommendations are rather vague as to how best to implement keyboard shortcuts.
 Browser developers, assistive technology developers, and web content developers were left to chart their own course.
-Despite good intentions, the result has been an almost complete failure of the idea to take hold in user agents and web development practices.
+Despite good intentions, the practice has failed to take hold in user agents and web development practices.

-Browser implementation varies widely between brands and operating systems.
-Still, the basic idea behind accesskey shortcuts is fairly consistent, even though implementation varies.
-Users can get accustomed to the way their favorite browser handles accesskey shortcuts, but may have to learn new methods if they switch to another browser.
+Browser implementation varies widely between brands and operating systems, but the basic ideas behind accesskey shortcuts are fairly consistent.
+Users become accustomed to the way their favorite browser handles accesskey shortcuts, and may have to learn new methods when switching to another browser.

 Different browsers use different keystrokes to activate accesskey shortcuts, as shown below: